Folksz/projeto_B3_crawler/README.md

 importar_bd: Imports csv files that are saved locally

-cria_panel: Creates the panel in shiny so that the user can visualize the data
+criar_panel: Creates the panel in shiny so that the user can visualize the data